underwaterjesus/CS4084_12159603_16165365_17198453/README.md

+# UPDATE 11 Aug 2020:
+### The Discover Limerick app has been graded as part of the CS4084 Mobile Application Development module.
+### The Google Cloud services connected with the app have been closed, and therefore cloning this repo will not result in a working application and the Google Cloud keys are no longer valid.
+### We are making this repo public for those interested in the project or who wish to reuse the code.
+If the repo is cloned it will need to be reconnected to a new Google Cloud account and new keys will need to be used in place of those in our code.
+The database would also have to be rebuilt or the corresponding code edited.

 # Discover Limerick
 Discover Limerick is an application designed for locals and visitors.<br>
 It aims to simplify the process of discovering things to see and do around Limerick City and the surrounding area.<br>